DataRecce/recce/README.md

 ### Q: How `piti` connect to my data warehouse?
 Does piti support my data warehouse?

-`piti` use the [dbt adapter](https://docs.getdbt.com/docs/connect-adapters) to connect o your warehouse.
+`piti` use the [dbt adapter](https://docs.getdbt.com/docs/connect-adapters) to connect to your warehouse.
 So it should work for your data warehouse.

 ### Q: What credential does `piti` connect to the two schemas?